Atakku/fsmp-ae2/guidebook/example-setups/cell-dumper-filler.md

   </BoxAnnotation>

 <DiamondAnnotation pos="3 0.5 0.5" color="#00ff00">
-        To some energy source, like another network, or an energy acceptor.
+        To some energy source, like another network, or an energy cell.
     </DiamondAnnotation>

   <IsometricCamera yaw="195" pitch="30" />